 Intriguing though it may seem to have the lead character observing himself as an outside person, so as to fully express the notion of “Work Without An Author”, there is a sense of void; a feeling that something should be happening, but it doesn’t.
 While the late Ulrich Mühe as agent Wiesler would mirror the physical movement, emotional state and even elements of the socio-political stance of the people he observes and empathise with them, Tom Schilling as Kurt Barnert mirrors everything in his paintings, on a second narrative level, and never gives his feelings and thoughts away; almost as if he is trying to become a blank canvas himself.
 While both characters are reminiscent of a Bresson type of model, Ulrich Mühe delivers it much more successfully, achieving great engagement with his exceptional, internalised performance.
 On Tom Schilling's case however, even through the use of this type of model is interesting as an intellectual exercise it falls short of the connection the audiences are expecting to establish with the lead character of a film of epic proportions, such as Never Look Away.

 Nevertheless one is willing to forgo this alongside some other flaws, mainly to do with convenience the script, in order to fully appreciate one of the most interesting installments in the depiction of art on screen.
 The character of Ellie seems to be somewhat underdeveloped with important plot twists, involving her directly, being introduced in the second and third part of the film rather sketchily.
 This is rather disappointing particularly after a strong start, a brilliant first part of the film and the high expectations one has of the filmmaker and all the inter-textual connections to his outstanding first feature film.
-Never Look Away poignantly embarks on a fascinating journey to the truthfulness of art and its transformative power on the self, collective subconscious, humanitarian ethos, culture and society.
+Never Look Away however manages to stand out as an important piece of work, as it poignantly embarks on a fascinating journey to the truthfulness of art and its transformative power on the self, collective subconscious, humanitarian ethos, culture and society.
 At the same time it skillfully draws a distinction between the liberating force, which art as a catalyst helps individuals and society to embrace, and the controlled interpretations of it which certain truthiness-clad (post-truth) societal and political structures would have them believe in order to promote various agendas.
-For that reason it is a must-see.
+For that reason alone it is a must-see.